 The purpose of screening is early diagnosis and treatment.
-Screening tests are administered to people without current symptoms, but who may be at risk for certain diseases or conditions.
+Screening tests are given to people without symptoms, but who may be at high risk for certain diseases or conditions.

 Screening tests to help detect cervical cancer include:

-Pap test—A brush or stick is used to collect samples of cells in and around the cervix.
-The samples are examined under a microscope to look for abnormal growth or cancer.
+Pap test—A sample of cells in and around the cervix are taken and tested.
+The samples are checked for abnormal growth or cancer.

-HPV test—The same sample of cells taken for a Pap test can be used to detect HPV infection.
+Human papillomavirus (HPV) test—The same sample of cells can be used to detect HPV infection.